jewel/clearskies/protocol/rsync.md

 normal.

+FIXME: Is there some extra tracking we can do to make it possible to update encrypted files with rsync?
+If the file id and encryption key didn't change then it would work, (since the files are in CTR mode), but we need to make sure that we can support having two files that were originally identical diverge.

 Rsync Listing Extension
 -----------------------

+FIXME: This needs to be updated to understand manifests.
+Manifests greatly simplify this extension.

 This is an optional protocol feature.
 The official feature string is "rsync_tree".
 Feature negotiation is covered in the core protocol